Wix Alternatives 2023: Comparing 11 Site Builders

 Sizable app store packed with plenty of features

-Transaction fees, should you use external payment gateways
+Transaction fees if you use external payment gateways

 More Powerful Editor: MyWebsite by IONOS

-Wix isn't the only site builder that grants its users full drag and drop freedom.
-Subscribers to MyWebsite by IONOS will also be able to move and format content to their heart's content, adjusting the appearance of their website's front end accordingly.
-As a result, MyWebsite's editor offers greater customization over the editors that come with Squarespace, Weebly, or SITE123, which only allow limited adjustments.
+Wix isn't the only website builder that gives users full drag-and-drop freedom.
+MyWebsite by IONOS subscribers will also be able to move and format content to their heart's content and adjust the appearance of their website's front end.
+As a result, MyWebsite's editor offers more customization than those of Squarespace, Weebly, or SITE123, which only allow limited adjustments.

-MyWebsite by IONOS allows users to let their creative freedom run wild, however, it drops a few points in terms of beginner-friendliness.
+MyWebsite by IONOS gives users plenty of creative freedom, but does drop a few points in terms of beginner-friendliness.

-Beginners will have a tougher time with MyWebsite by IONOS than Wix, owing to the former's multiple pop-up menus and somewhat confusing setting options.
-Those who take the time to get familiarized with the platform though will be rewarded with a powerful site builder providing nifty features, solid marketing tools, and comprehensive tools that are conducive to maximum customization.
+Beginners will have a tougher time with MyWebsite by IONOS than Wix, owing to its multiple pop-up menus and somewhat confusing settings.
+Anyone willing to familiarize themselves with the platform will be rewarded with a powerful website builder, nifty features, solid marketing tools, and plenty of customization options.

 Powerful editor offering lots of customization options